Icinga/icinga2/doc/10-icinga-template-library.md

 #### <a id="plugin-contrib-icingacli-businessprocess"></a> Business Process

-This subcommand is provided by the [business process module](https://exchange.icinga.com/icinga/Business+Process) and executed as `icingacli-businessprocess`.
-The module is hosted by the Icinga project on its [project homepage](https://github.com/Icinga/icingaweb2-module-businessprocess).
+This subcommand is provided by the [business process module](https://exchange.icinga.com/icinga/Business+Process) and executed as `icingacli businessprocess` CLI command.

 Custom attributes passed as [command parameters](3-monitoring-basics.md#command-passing-parameters):